 In 2008, Godwin became a founding board member of the Memphis Police Foundation and served as its first president.
 He was also elected president of the Tennessee Association of Chiefs of Police (TACP) in 2006, and currently serves as chairman for the TACP/Tennessee Public Safety Coalition Committee.
 Godwin also served as the 2006 president of the state-wide Tennessee Public Safety Coalition, a group consisting of district attorney generals, chiefs of police, and sheriffs.

 Godwin has earned numerous awards, including the 2005 Veterans of Foreign Wars Officer of the Year, the 2008 Tennessee Association of Chiefs of Police President’s Award, the 2009 Rotary Club of Memphis East Bobby Dunavant Award for a non-elected public servant, and the 2010 UNICO Charities Italian American Man of the Year Award.
 He was recognized again by the Tennessee Association of Chiefs of Police with the TACP’s 2011 President’s Award.
 Government Technology Magazine selected Godwin in March of 2012 as one of its Top 25 Doers, Dreamers and Drivers for his work with the Memphis Police Department’s Real Time Crime Center and Blue CRUSH methodology.

 Godwin attended the University of Memphis and earned a Bachelor of Science Degree through Liberty University.
 He is married to the former Nina Elizabeth Barlow.
-Together they have two sons, one daughter, and two grandsons.
+Together they have two sons, one daughter, two grandsons and one granddaughter.